 Studying the fish’s behavior will give you an idea of how you need to approach it in order to get a bite.

 Sight fishing is a great way of finding and catching trophy fish, but if you get too close to a mature game fish, odds are that it will be gone for good.
 Getting just within range of a large fish without scaring it away is a very delicate process that takes practice and skill to achieve.

 This is another reason why it’s important to take your time and move slowly as moving in at a hurried pace will make it more likely that the fish will be spooked.
 The key here is to make sure that you see the fish before the fish sees you.

 6. Use Camouflage

-Being very good at sight fishing means you have to sometimes think outside the box and get creative.
+Being very good at sight angling means you have to sometimes think outside the box and get creative.
 If you’re sight fishing from the shoreline, it’s a good idea to try to blend in with your surroundings as best you can.

 Nothing will scare a fish away faster than the outline of a looming figure on the water’s edge that is clearly not natural.

 Many skilled sight fishermen who target saltwater game fish will wear light blue, white or grey clothing in an effort to better blend in with the sky above the water.
 If you’re fishing around a wooded area, it’s not a bad idea to dress in some camouflage clothing in order to stay undetected.

 7. Stay Quiet